hebra/shell-scripts/games/TheElderScrollsOnline-Linux/README.md

 Whichever way you chose (copy Windows installation or install from scratch), the final step you want to do is starting the actual game.
 For the first test-run open a terminal and start via (again, the folder name and structure might be different on other systems)

+Hint: after the start the screen will go black and then fallback to the standard GNOME Shell desktop - but don't panick the game has not crashed, just bring it back to foreground via Ctrl+Tab.

 ```
 PROTON_NO_ESYNC=1 \
 PROTON_USE_WINED3D11=1 \